 Students perform established curriculum activities in clinical practice environments to promote knowledge, skills, and professional attitudes.
-Students will not be receive any form of monetary or gift compensation during a clinical educational experience, nor will he or she be substituted for hired staff personnel within the clinical institution.
+Students are prohibited from: (a) receiving monetary or any form of gift compensation, or (b) substituting as hired staff personnel during an educational experience in a clinical agency setting.
 A student employed with a clinical agency cannot function as an employee of the agency during scheduled College clinical time.